overhide/remotestorage-tutorial/README.md

-> There are many more configurations of these buttons as described in the [pay2myapp-appsell](https://github.com/overhide/pay2my.app#pay2myapp-appsell-) documentation.
+> There are many more configurations of these buttons as described in the <a target="_blank" href="https://github.com/overhide/pay2my.app#pay2myapp-appsell-">pay2myapp-appsell</a> documentation.
 Even more cryptos such as Bitcoin, and growing.
 But for *Lucchetto* RS we only focus on cryptos within the Ethereum address space.